bigcommerce/stencil-styles/README.md

 # Stencil Styles
 ## Compiles SCSS On-The-Fly for the Stencil Framework

+### Travis Testing
+No code changes.
+Only added these two README lines.

 ### Usage
 *This is assuming you are using Glue and have added `stencil-styles` to your manifest file*